unBound Delayed Opening

 PURPOSE

-The Meridian Library District Volunteer Program is designed to expand and enhance public service to the community in support of the library’s mission.
+The Meridian Library District (MLD) volunteer program is designed to expand and enhance public service to the community in support of the library’s mission.
 The Meridian Library District may utilize the helpful services of interested volunteers to supplement the work done by library staff but not replace employees or employee positions.
-Volunteer service aids the library in making the best use of its fiscal resources.
+Volunteer service aids MLD in making the best use of its fiscal resources.

 COORDINATION